 - Buy your car outright if you can, but as per the first point of this lesson, it may be more cost-effective (long term) to take on car payments.

-- Unless you live in New York City, your dating life is going to be very expensive or non-existent without a car.
+- Unless your home is New York City, your dating life is going to be very expensive or non-existent without a car.

 - With Uber and Lyft, there is no reason why anyone should ever get a DUI again.